-For the past 20 years, a significant part of my job has been to direct a university-based mental health center.
+For over 20 years, a significant part of my job has been to direct a university-based mental health center.
 Our center is affiliated with the Department of Psychology at the University of Kentucky.
 The center’s mission is to provide effective and affordable mental health services to the community and to provide a site to train doctoral students in the department’s clinical psychology Ph.D. program.

 These centers, also known as ‘training clinics,’ are found on many university campuses.
 They are typically affiliated with graduate programs in clinical or counseling psychology, marriage and family therapy, or related fields of study.
 Although not widely publicized, they can be a terrific resource for obtaining low-cost, state-of-the art mental health care.